Set up your device and install the Azure Sphere SDK

 - An unused USB port on the PC

-- Visual Studio 2017 Enterprise, Professional, or Community, version 15.7 or later.
-To install Visual Studio, select the edition to install, and then run the installer.
+- Visual Studio 2019 Enterprise, Professional, or Community version 16.04 or later; or Visual Studio 2017 version 15.9 or later.
+To install Visual Studio, select the edition to install and then run the installer.
 You can install any workloads, or none.

-The development board connects to a PC through USB.
-When plugged in, the board exposes three COM ports.
+Connect your device to your PC through USB.
+When plugged in, the device exposes three COM ports.

 To verify installation, open Device Manager and look for three COM ports.
 The numbers on your COM ports may be different from those in the figure.

-If other errors occur, see Troubleshooting for help.
+If other errors occur, or if you see fewer than three COM ports, see Troubleshoot Installation for help.